Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Notes/Adventure Notebook.md

 Upon trying to walk in, a ton of plates and cutlery are thrown to the floor.
 Has rusted dwarven antiques in the room west to the kitchen.
 Rusted anchor in the room to the east, next to piles of droppings.
-[[Wavesong]] inspected the droppings and determined a yeast-infected rodent dropped it.
+[[Campaign Characters/Wavesong]] inspected the droppings and determined a yeast-infected rodent dropped it.

 I put a shield sconce on my shield.
 I put a torch on my shield sconce.
 (8 hours)